-- New loss of taste or smell - If staff answer yes to any question, they should contact Human Resources immediately for further guidance.
-They will be excluded from work until the return to school conditions have been met as outlined below in the section Procedures for COVID exclusions and return to school.
+- Abdominal Pain - If staff answer yes to any question, they should contact Human Resources immediately for further guidance.
+They will be excluded from work until the return to school conditions have been met as outlined in the MCISD Return to Work Guide.